edssn/ticketing/README.md

 - Any user can list tickets for sale and purchase tickets
 - When user attempt to puchase a ticket, the ticket is *locked* for 15 minutes.
 The user has 15 minutes to enter their payment info
 - While locked, no other user can purchase the ticket.
 After 15 minutes, the ticket should *unlock*
-- Ticket proces can be edited if they are not locked
+- Ticket process can be edited if they are not locked

 ## What did I learn in this project?
 - What are event-driven architectures and how do they work?